-CHAPTER II BUSINESS TO CONSUMER AND BUSINESS TO BUSINESS DATA SHARING
+CHAPTER II RIGHT OF USERS TO USE DATA OF CONNECTED PRODUCTS AND RELATED SERVICES BUSINESS TO CONSUMER AND BUSINESS TO BUSINESS DATA SHARING

-Obligation to make data generated by the use of products or related services accessible
+Obligation to make data generated by the use of products or related services accessible to the user

-- 1. Products shall be designed and manufactured, and related services shall be provided, in such a manner that data generated by their use are, by default, easily, securely and, where relevant and appropriate, directly accessible to the user. - 2.
-Before concluding a contract for the purchase, rent or lease of a product or a related service, at least the following information shall be provided to the user, in a clear and comprehensible format: - (a) the nature and volume of the data likely to be generated by the use of the product or related service; - (b) whether the data is likely to be generated continuously and in real-time; - (c) how the user may access those data; - (d) whether the manufacturer supplying the product or the service provider providing the related service intends to use the data itself or allow a third party to use the data and, if so, the purposes for which those data will be used;
+- 1. Products shall be designed and manufactured, and related services shall be provided, in such a manner that data generated by their use that are accessible to the data holder are, by default and free of charge, easily, securely and, where relevant and appropriate, directly accessible to the user, in a structured, commonly used and machine-readable format. - 2.
+Before concluding a contract for the purchase, rent or lease of a product or a related service, the data holder shall at least provide at least the following information shall be provided to the user, in a clear and comprehensible format: - (a) the nature type of data and the estimated volume of the data likely to be generated by the use of the product or related service; - (b) whether the data is likely to be generated continuously and in real-time;

-- (e) whether the seller, renter or lessor is the data holder and, if not, the identity of the data holder, such as its trading name and the geographical address at which it is established; - (f) the means of communication which enable the user to contact the data holder quickly and communicate with that data holder efficiently; - (g) how the user may request that the data are shared with a third-party; - (h) the user's right to lodge a complaint alleging a violation of the provisions of this Chapter with the competent authority referred to in Article 31.
+- (c) how the user may access those data; - (d) whether the manufacturer supplying the product or the service provider providing the related service intends to use the data itself or allow a third party to use the data and if so, in either case the purposes for which those data will be used; - (e) whether the seller, renter or lessor is the data holder and, if not, the identity of the data holder, such as its trading name and the geographical address at which it is established; - (f) the means of communication which make it possible enable the user to contact the data holder quickly and communicate with that data holder efficiently; - (g) how the user may request that the data are shared with a third-party; - (h) the user's right to lodge a complaint alleging a violation of the provisions of this Chapter with the competent authority referred to in Article 31.